yugabyte/yugabyte-db/README.md

     make installcheck PGUSER=postgres

-Once pgTAP is installed, you can add it to a database.
-If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running:
+Once pgTAP is installed, you can add it to a database by connecting as a super user and running:

     CREATE EXTENSION pgtap;